-The Graduate Teaching Associate designation (GTA) signifies that a graduate teaching assistant has met the University's requirement to serve as instructor of record for lower division courses (courses numbered 100-299).
-The GTA designation is usually earned in the second year and an additional stipend is paid for each course.
-GTA teaching must be conducted under direct supervision of a faculty member.
+The Graduate Assistant Instructor designation (GI) signifies that a graduate teaching assistant has met the University's requirement to serve as instructor of record for lower division courses (courses numbered 100-299).
+The GI designation is usually earned in the second year and an additional stipend is paid for each course.
+GI teaching must be conducted under direct supervision of a faculty member.

 - To prepare graduate students for successful teaching experiences

-- To ensure graduate student teachers are exposed to the fundamentals of good teaching practices and relevent campus resources.
+- To ensure graduate student teachers are exposed to the fundamentals of good teaching practices and relevant campus resources.

 - To document the graduate student's personal accomplishment